-The CEO is required to keep a portfolio of Vopak shares to the value of two years annual base salary.
-For the CFO and COO, this requirement is to keep a portfolio of Vopak shares to the value of one year annual base salary.
+The CEO is required to keep a portfolio of Vopak shares to the value of two (2) years of the annual base salary.
+For the CFO and COO, this requirement is to keep a portfolio of Vopak shares to the value of one (1) year annual base salary.
 Similar shareholding requirements are in place for senior executives.
-New Board members are to accrue their required shareholding over time by way of vesting of the LTSP awards.
+New Executive Board members are expected to accrue their required shareholding over time via the vesting of the LTSP grants.